-Page initialization . at this stage, the controls on the page are assigned unique ID by setting the UniqueID property and themes are applied.
-For a new request postback data is loaded and the control properties are restored to the view-state values.
+Page initialization - At this stage, the controls on the page are assigned unique ID by setting the UniqueID property and the themes are applied.
+For a new request, postback data is loaded and the control properties are restored to the view-state values.

-Validation .
-Validate method of the validation control is called and if it runs successfully, the IsValid property of the page is set to true.
+Validation - Validate method of the validation control is called and on its successful execution, the IsValid property of the page is set to true.

-Postback event handling . if the request is a postback (old request), the related event handler is called.
+Postback event handling - If the request is a postback (old request), the related event handler is invoked.

-Page rendering . at this stage, view state for the page and all controls are saved.
-The page calls the Render method for each control and the output of rendering is written to the OutputStream class of the Page's Response property.
+Page rendering - At this stage, view state for the page and all controls are saved.
+The page calls the Render method for each control and the output of rendering is written to the OutputStream class of the Response property of page.

 At each stage of the page life cycle, the page raises some events, which could be coded.
-An event handler is basically a function or subroutine, bound to the event, using declarative attributes like Onclick or handle.
+An event handler is basically a function or subroutine, bound to the event, using declarative attributes such as Onclick or handle.

 Following are the page life cycle events:

-LoadPostData . during this phase, the contents of all the input fields defined with the <form> tag are processed.
+LoadPostData - During this phase, the contents of all the input fields are defined with the <form> tag are processed.

 PreLoad - PreLoad occurs before the post back data is loaded in the controls.
 This event can be handled by overloading the OnPreLoad method or creating a Page_PreLoad handler.